Freedom vs. Liberty

 You know the answer… It’s because their wealth has not liberated them.

-In his book An Embarrassment of Riches, The Oxford Club’s Chief Investment Strategist Alexander Green lists four primary benefits of wealth accumulation.
+In his book An Embarrassment of Riches, Investment U’s Chief Investment Expert Alexander Green lists four primary benefits of wealth accumulation.
 They are all forms of liberty.

 The first is that, if you have money, you don’t have everyday anxieties about it.
 “Folks who aren’t sure they can make the rent, afford insurance or ever retire comfortably,” he writes, “are plagued by worries that never cross the minds of those with some level of financial security.”